kevkaleido/kevkaleido/README.md

 You can reach out to me via [here](kelvinkalumba189@gmail.com)

-Always ooking for where I can scale my impact
+Always looking for where I can scale my impact